csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 It must be emphasized that this is merely a safeguard.
 We still get samples out of range when we run this .csd, but many less than if we had not used balance.
-It is recommended to use balance if you are doing real-time mapping of k-rate profile scalar arguments for&nbsp;
+It is recommended to use balance if you are doing real-time mapping of k-rate profile scalar arguments for [scans](https://csound.com/docs/manual/scans.html);
-[scans](https://csound.com/docs/manual/scans.html);
 mass stiffness, damping, and centering.